CalvinRodo/DX/md/dx.md

 ## CS04 (ME) needs to stay operational

-We can't have a DX Engineer who doesn't understand the technology.
+We can't have technical leadership that doesn't understand the technology.

 ===